34, Park Street SE1 9EF

 The other stuff

-The Anchor is a Greene King pub offering a range of cask and bottled beers plus wines and cocktails.
-Food choices include Sunday roasts, pies and burgers and there’s an area set aside for fish and chips.
-But in summer, the terrace is the place to be where you can order Pimms by the jug and watch the world go by overlooking the Thames.
+The Anchor has a great terrace that’s the place to be in summer.
+Here you can order Pimms by the jug and watch the world go by overlooking the Thames.